single-spa/single-spa.js.org/website/versioned_docs/version-5.x/getting-started-overview.md

 ## Simple Usage

-For a full example, check out [this simple webpack example](https://github.com/joeldenning/simple-single-spa-webpack-example) or [this starting from scratch tutorial](starting-from-scratch.md).
+For a full example, check out [this simple webpack example](https://github.com/joeldenning/simple-single-spa-webpack-example) or [these examples](./examples.md).

 To create a single-spa application, you will need to do three things: